ouked/matrix-relaxation-cm30225/README.md

 # Parallel Computing Coursework - CM30225

-Performing an iterative method on a matrix, using many cores to increase speedup.
+Performing an iterative method on a matrix, decreasing execution time by using Parallel technqiues

 Uses both pthreads (sharedmem.c) and OpenMPI (distributed.c).